-- On a VSM4 with 32 ports enabled, you have a theoretical maximum of 512 logical paths on the VSM4.
+- logical paths on the VSM4.
 However, you must have some RTD connections so you cannot allocate all 512 logical paths for host-to-VTSS connections.
 What's the minimum number of RTDs?
 Well, it's like this: (1) CONFIG will not allow fewer than 2 RTDS per VTSS.
 (2) CONFIG cannot check device type, but StorageTek strongly recommends at least two RTDS of each device type in each ACS to which the VTSS is attached....otherwise, you can seriously compromise error recovery, and also impact the efficiency of space reclamation.
 If you had only two RTDs, Best Practices would suggest that you connect them to different ICE3 cards...and once you've done that, you've effectively used up 4 Nearlink ports due to the "CIP personality" nature of the ICE3 card.
 Therefore, in an 8 ICE card configuration, this leaves 28 available ports for host-to-VTSS ESCON channel connections, which equals a maximum of 16 x 28 or 448 logical paths.
-For more information, see "Logical Paths for VSM 4 with 32 Ports" on page 172. - A host logical path is the communication path between a host and all of the 256 VTDs within the VSM4.
-Table 42 summarizes the configuration options and maximum host logical paths for a VSM4 with 32 enabled ports.
+For more information, see "Logical Paths for VSM 4 with 32 Ports" on page 166. - A host logical path is the communication path between a host and all of the 256 VTDs within the VSM4.
+Table 40 summarizes the configuration options and maximum host logical paths for a VSM4 with 32 enabled ports.

-Table 42.
+Table 40.
 VSM4 Configuration Options - 32 Ports